emotion-js/emotion/README.md

 When using the emotion babel plugin, any `css` prop is converted to a class name via glam and appended to any existing class names.

+**Similar to importing React when using jsx, `import css from 'glam'` must be at the top of your source files.**

 ```jsx harmony
 const Name = ({ color, name }) => <h1 css={`color: ${color};`}>{name}</h1>